Internet Search Killed Yahoo! Directories, And Web 2.0 Completed The Transition To The Buyer-Driven Buyer Journey

 You wipe your eyes, and you see me standing outside at the foot of your stairs, smartly dressed, with a pressed shirt and tie, holding stadium tray.

-On the tray is orange juice, a coffee carafe, activated charcoal, electrolytes, mineral water, and acetaminophen.
+On the tray are orange juice, a coffee carafe, activated charcoal, electrolytes, mineral water, and acetaminophen.
 I have a hot box near my feet.

 “Can I offer you a cure for your condition?”, I say.